Michael Elias: Film and television

 In 1971, Elias and Steve Martin were both staff writers on The Pat Paulsen Half A Comedy Show.
 When Martin decided to devote himself to stand-up he invited Elias to write material for him.
 This began a long collaboration that also included Martin's comedy albums and two of his network TV specials, A Wild and Crazy Guy (1978) and Comedy Is Not Pretty!
 (1980), and the screenplay for The Jerk (1979).

 In 1978, Elias partnered with Rich Eustis and began a 20-year collaboration in which they created and produced the hit sitcom Head of the Class starring Howard Hesseman about gifted but socially inept high school students.
 It ran for five seasons on ABC.
 In the last year Howard Hesseman was replaced by the Scottish comedian Billy Connolly.
 The Hollywood Reporter confirmed in 2019 that a reboot is planned for HBO Max.
 Two of the 115 episodes of Head of The Class were filmed in the USSR ("Mission to Moscow Pts.
 1 & 2").
 It was the first American television show to be shot in Moscow.
 In addition, Elias and Eustis wrote screenplays for Young Doctors in Love, Serial, North Dallas, Back to School and other television series including Eye to Eye, Tall Hopes, and numerous pilots for Warner Brothers.

 In 1992, Elias and Eustis amicably dissolved their partnership.
 Elias went on to write and direct the award-winning Showtime movie Lush Life with Forest Whitaker and Jeff Goldblum.
 He was nominated for best director at the CableACE Awards.

 In 2007, Paul Mazursky directed Elias's semi-autobiographical play The Catskill Sonata.
 The LA Weekly named it one of the best ten plays of the year.

-Author
+Novels

-Elias' novels include The Last Conquistador published in 2013 by Open Road Media.
-In 2020, Michael released his latest novel You Can Go Home Now published by HarperCollins.
+Elias' has written the novel The Last Conquistador published in 2013 by Open Road Media.
+In 2020, Elias published a novel You Can Go Home Now with HarperCollins and in 2026 his novel Bender's L.A. was published by Sticking Place Books.